Litlefjellet in Romsdal – Short and Scenic Ridge Hike

 If you are in the Romsdalsfjord Area area during summer and autumn, Mt Litlefjellet Ridge in the Vengedalen Valley in Isfjorden is a nice mountain hike.

-SEASON – July to mid September, these are approximate dates that depends on the weather, temperature and the amount of snow in the mountains.
+SEASON: Mid June to September.
+These are approximate months and depend on weather, temperature and snow conditions in the mountains.

 The hike to Mt Litlefjellet